-NIU College of Law participates in all Title IV programs available to graduate and professional students.
+NIU Law participates in all Title IV programs available to graduate and professional students.

-Qualified borrowers may borrow up to the cost of attendance as set by the Department of Education.
+Qualified borrowers may borrow up to the cost of attendance as set by Northern Illinois University.

-To be eligible for financial aid opportunities, applicants must complete the Free Application for Federal Student Aid (FAFSA) application each year at www.fafsa.ed.gov.
-NIU College of Law encourages students to complete the FAFSA application well in advance of the March 1st priority deadline, though this form may be processed after the priority deadline.
+To be eligible for financial aid opportunities, applicants must complete the Free Application for Federal Student Aid (FAFSA) application each year.
 When completing the FAFSA, all law students are considered independent.

 Northern Illinois University's Title IV Code Number is 001737.